-(iii) where the withdrawal does not relate to all the industrial designs to which the refusal applied, those to which it relates or does not relate, and
+(iii) where the withdrawal does not relate to all the industrial designs to which the refusal applied, those to which it relates or does not relate,

+(iv) the date on which the international registration produced the effect as a grant of protection under the applicable law, and

-(iv) the date on which the refusal was withdrawn.
+(v) the date on which the refusal was withdrawn.

+(c) Where the international registration was amended in a procedure before the Office, the notification shall also contain or indicate all amendments.

 […]

 Rule 18bis